deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 The "Shopping list app" provides a simple view for entering "missing" items which can be "checked" when someone bought it.
-It's recommended to have a special-purpose "Shopping" chat group/room to ask ask about, or clarify, specifics of shopping items.
+It's recommended to have a special-purpose "Shopping" chat group/room to ask aboutor clarify specifics of shopping items.
 There even is a "dark mode" and an icon to disable/enable "chat notifications" when the shopping-todo-list changes.